 The Suunto 7 is currently Suunto’s latest offering at the time of writing this article.
 It is similar to its competitors mainly because it is utilizing Google’s Wear OS for its software experience.
 However, this watch has the signature Suunto treatment, which not only makes it a premium watch but also ensures that it offers the best user experience both in features and in software for its target market.

 The Suunto 7 is very competitive when it comes to its specs.
-It has a sharp 1.39-inch AMOLED display with a screen resolution of 454 x 454 pixels and brightness of up to 1,000 nits.
+It has a sharp 1.39-inch AMOLED display with a screen resolution of 454 x 454 pixels and a brightness of up to 1,000 nits.
 This ensures that you will see your screen no matter the lighting conditions, time of day, or activity you are doing.
 The screen is protected by gorilla glass, which makes it safe for different fitness activities.

 The overall build is also incredibly sturdy, which is no surprise given Suunto’s reputation.
 The bezel material is made up of stainless steel, and the main body has Glass-fiber reinforced polyamide.